Pakistan helped secure Taliban talks, but Afghan mistrust lingers

 Pakistan also says Afghanistan quietly supports Pakistani Taliban fighting Islamabad.
 Afghanistan denies this.

-Some Western diplomats, long sceptical about Pakistani promises, say Islamabad now seems serious about promoting Afghan stability.
+Some Western diplomats, long skeptical about Pakistani promises, say Islamabad now seems serious about promoting Afghan stability.

 “This is the most genuine push we have seen from Pakistan,” said one diplomat.

-Pakistani author Ahmed Rashid sees “an institutional change” at the top of the Pakistan military favouring ending Afghanistan’s war.
+Pakistani author Ahmed Rashid sees “an institutional change” at the top of the Pakistan military favoring ending Afghanistan’s war.

 However, he warned powerful hawkish elements may seek to scuttle any settlement unless it is linked to limiting India’s influence in Kabul.